Lesson

 Section Allocated Time Strategy

-Golden Rule: In Mains, if you don't know the answer within 20 seconds, MARK IT and move on.
-Come back in the second pass.
+Golden Rule: In objective sections, if you don't know the answer quickly, mark it and move on.
+Save energy for the Professional Knowledge block and the descriptive paper.

 Common Mistakes to Avoid